This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Another random Hayley tip, but I have a fear of losing hostel keys.
 Although many hostels use swipe cards nowadays, which I store in my purse, I also bring a lanyard to securely fasten any keys to my bag.

-I was totally skeptical about staying in so many hostels across the world in 2017, as I’m now in my late 20s and I’ve never really been one for the party hostel scene.
-But I actually didn’t mind it at all.
+I was sceptical about staying in so many hostels across the world in 2017, as I’m now in my late 20s and I’ve never really been one for the party hostel scene.
+But I didn’t mind it at all.
 In fact, I quite enjoyed myself.
 I enjoyed meeting people, saving money on accommodation and staying in central locations.
-In case you missed the many city guides linked above, you can conveniently find them all in my Europe archive.
+If you need some solo travel inspiration, check out this guide to 23 amazing solo travel destinations around the world.